PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Method

 This reasoning step is guided by few-shot demonstrations that map the identified pitfalls to concrete strategic adjustments (\autoref{tab:CA-Plan}).
 By incorporating exemplars that showcase the causal link between strategy and action selection, the module guides the agent's internal reasoning process toward the intended cognitive path before generating the initial plan.
 The rationale behind this approach (Strategy Reasoning) is that simply imposing $\mathcal{C}_{neg}$ often leads models to ignore prohibitions or leaves them unsure of alternative actions.

 To ensure planning stability and reliable grounding, $\mathcal{M}_{plan}$ selects actions from a pre-defined action space $\mathcal{A}$\footnote{ We adopt the standard action space $\mathcal{A}$ and function-call format \texttt{output=action(args)} provided by PEARL~\citep{sun-etal-2024-pearl}.
 We also allow $\mathcal{M}_{plan}$ to dynamically define and use auxiliary actions if the required operation is absent from $\mathcal{A}$.} to translate this derived strategy into an executable plan.
 This approach prevents the generation of non-executable text, aligning the agent's logic with the environment's specific capabilities.
-The initial plan is generated as:
+Since all necessary evidence is already contained in the provided context, designing an optimized trajectory at the pre-execution stage is sufficient for long-context QA tasks.
+This avoids the additional computational overhead of multi-round approaches and improves efficiency and scalability by reducing the number of model calls.
+The initial plan is generated as follows:

 Once $\mathcal{P}^{(0)}$ is generated, a syntactic validity check is applied.
 If the plan is executable, it is forwarded to the execution module.
 Otherwise, it is passed to the corrector for refinement.